Guidance

 contact details for support services, for example, support for people with lymphoedema.
 [2009, amended 2023]

-achieving and maintaining a healthy weight (see the NICE guidelines on preventing excess weight gain and obesity)
+achieving and maintaining a healthy weight (see the NICE guideline on overweight and obesity management)

 limiting alcohol intake to below 5 units per week